Black hat (computer security): Spamdexing

 Spamdexing is a form of black hat SEO that involves using software to inject backlinks to a website into search engine results.
-This is done solely for the purpose of raising the website's ranking in search engines.
+This is done solely to raise the website's ranking in search engines.

 Unethical redirects

 A redirect link is considered unethical if it takes the user to a webpage different from the one indicated in the link.
-For instance, it is unethical to have a link that should take the user to the website "ABC", but instead takes them to "XYZ".
+For instance, it is unethical to have a link that should take the user to the website "ABC" but instead takes them to "XYZ".
 Users are tricked into following an unintended path, even though they might not be interested in the website they land on.